ValouSB/ICS-student-extract/README.md

 # ICS-student-extract
-Extract ICS parameters from a Student online agenda using ICS
+Extract ICS parameters from a Student online agenda